Land Conservation

 You take great pride in your property.
 You have cared deeply for your land.
 What comes next?
 Whether you want to ensure the legacy of your property or help the next generation, a conservation easement might be a good fit.
 A conservation easement can help you:

-If you are interested in talking with us about your conservation options, please call us at (307) 673 – 4702, fill out our landowner inquiry form to the right, or email [email protected].
-If you choose to learn more about pursuing a conservation easement on your property, we will set up a visit to your property to further discuss your specific conservation goals and how we might be able to work with you.
+If you are interested in talking with us about your conservation options, please contact us by phone, email, or stop by the SCLT Office.
+Filling out our simple landowner inquiry form is a great way to start.
+We can also set up a visit to your property to further discuss your specific conservation goals and how we might be able to work with you.

 Read more about our conserved properties!